 Special support is also offered to those who find themselves in the challenging role of caregivers.

-Although the Caring Team is one of First Congregational’s formal committees, members gravitate to their personal areas of expertise and interest in a variety of subgroups.
+Although the Caring Team is one of First Congregational Church’s formal committees, members gravitate to their personal areas of expertise and interest in a variety of subgroups.

 Hospitality people are faces of welcome at First Congregational.

-On the first Sunday of the month, you can follow the aromas of good food, downstairs to fellowship hall, where hospitality has set up a Dish to Pass lunch, which is growing in popularity with each passing month.
+On the first Sunday of the month, you can follow the aromas of good food downstairs to fellowship hall, where hospitality has set up a Dish to Pass lunch.
+All are welcome, even if you didn’t bring a dish!

 There is something therapeutic about being comforted by lovingly-served refreshments at a reception following a memorial service.